pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 Graph Level Tasks
 -----------------

-Graph-level task are concerned with predicting the properties of an entire graph.
+Graph-level tasks are concerned with predicting the properties of an entire graph.

 Just like for node level tasks, graph level tasks can be declined in different genres such as: